Country singer Daryle Singletary dies in Lebanon home

 Singletary was born March 10, 1971, in Cairo Georgia.
 He earned notoriety for his authentic country style with hits like, “I Let Her Lie,” “Too Much Fun,” “Amen Kind of Love” and “The Note.”

-On past albums, some of the greatest talents of country music lines up to sing with him including, the late George Jones and Johnny Paycheck, Dwight Yoakam, Merle Haggard, Ricky Scaggs, John Anderson and Rhonda Vincent.
+On past albums, some of the greatest talents of country music lines up to sing with him including, the late George Jones and Johnny Paycheck, Dwight Yoakam, Merle Haggard, Ricky Skaggs, John Anderson and Rhonda Vincent.

 “His musical integrity led him through years of celebrating the traditional country music style that he loved so much,” said publicist Don Murry Grubbs.